Programmer Salary: How Much Do Coders Make?

 Before you begin the process of enrolling in a coding bootcamp or degree program, learn about the earning potential of coders.
 That includes how much money you might be making as a coder.

-One of the most important aspects to consider when deciding if you want to become a computer coder is the salary that you will obtain upon employment.
+One of the most important things to consider when deciding to become a coder is the salary.
 The average salary of a computer coder, according to Glassdoor, is $76,526 a year.
 However, the actual salary that you might receive depends on several factors such as:

-As with any trade or career, the amount you make can depend on your track record and the length of which you have committed to a role.
-If you are an entry-level computer programmer, then you can expect to bring in around $62,978 a year, which is a good figure when compared to other industries.
-On the other hand, if you are a senior computer programmer, you will likely be making around $85,688 annually.
+As with any trade or career, the amount you make depends on how long you’ve worked in the field.
+If you are an entry-level computer programmer, expect to bring in around $62,978 a year.
+This is a good figure when compared to other industries.
+If you are a senior computer programmer, you will likely be making around $85,688 annually.

 It would be nice if all it takes to succeed in the tech industry was coding knowledge.
 While this can be the case in some instances, credentials still hold a crucial part in landing a dream gig.
 Some HR professionals still prefer to see a traditional college degree in a resume.
 When deciding which route to take, you should take into consideration that different jobs demand different requirements so you have to plan well.